ioccc-src/winner/next/guidelines.md

 Use `mkiocccentry -Y -i answers ..` to force a yes answers with **great caution** because it might force a yes answer to something you do **NOT** want, such as a change in your code that violates a detected rule.
+The `mkiocccentry -i answers ..` will still be required to confirm "_Yes/No_" questions.
+While `mkiocccentry -Y -i answers ..` will force yes answers, use with **great caution**, because it might force a yes answer to something you do **NOT** want.

 To help with not having to repeatedly enter a UUID, put your UUID into a file and use `mkiocccentry -u uuidfile ...`, or use `mkiocccentry -U UUID ...` to give the `UUID` on the command line.

-If you wish to **test** that your submission passes the `mkiocccentry(1)` tests without having to type in in answers each time, you can use the `-d` or `-s seed` option to `mkiocccentry` for the tool to pseudo-randomly create answers for you.
+If you wish to **test** that your submission passes the `mkiocccentry(1)` tests without having to type in answers each time, you can use the `-d` or `-s seed` option to `mkiocccentry` for the tool to pseudo-randomly create answers for you.
 For example:

 ``` <!---sh-->
 mkiocccentry -d workdir topdir
 ```

 Do **NOT** submit a tarball formed by `mkiocccentry -d ..` **OR** by